+Characteristic Value

-Characteristic Value Result The predicted label for the source vertex.
-The result is available in three forms: streamed out in JSON format written to a file in tabular format, or stored as a vertex attribute value.
-Input Parameters source: the vertex which you want to predict the label topK: the number of vertices filepath (for file output only): the path to the output file Result Size 1 Computational Complexity $O(D^2)$, D = outdegree of vertex v Graph Types Undirected or directed edges, weighted edges
+The predicted label for the source vertex.

+The result is available in three forms:

+Result streamed out in JSON format written to a file in tabular format, or stored as a vertex attribute value.
+Input Parameters source: the vertex for which you want to predict the label topK: number of nearest neighbors to consider filepath (for file output only): the path to the output file Result Size V = number of vertices Computational Complexity $O(D^2)$, D = outdegree of vertex v Graph Types Undirected or directed edges, weighted edges